EddieOne/Terminal-Game-Server/README.md

-Terminal-Game-Server
+Terminal Game Server
 ====================

 Terminal GS is a Python 2.7 game socket server that uses MySQL.
-It's a multiprocess app that can handle a large amount of concurrent clients.
+It's a multiprocess app that can handle many concurrent users.

-This was a prototype and some issues were not resolved befor moving on.
-For example, transferring data between processes effiently.
-This can be achieved by using a treading pool to share data between processes.
-In the end, we found that it was easier to have multiplue instances of threaded applications for a game server.
+This was a prototype and some issues were not resolved before moving on.
+For example, efficiently transferring data between processes was never solved in the code.
+It should be possible to fix by using a treading pool to pipe data between processes.
+In the end, we found that it was easier to have multiple instances of threaded applications for a game server.